 Support units determine metrics for measuring success of their processes, in consultation with senior administrators, stakeholders, and members of the shared governance structure.
-These measures are reported in annual program reviews as well as in periodic updates to campus-wide committees, such as the Enrollment Planning Team and the Strategic Planning Committee.
+These measures are reported in annual program reviews as well as in periodic updates to campus-wide committees.